TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_setup.md

 ## Modes

-- Normal mode - this is the default mode that the editor is put in when it is launched.
+- Editing mode - this is the default mode that the editor is put in when it is launched.
 	- The game world is frozen, allowing to perform precise operations on all entities and other intercosm data.
 	- It keeps track of history of changes.
 - Gameplay mode - this is when you start playing the game controlling the entity you have earlier chosen for this.